allpix-squared/allpix-squared/src/modules/ElectricFieldReader/README.md

 - The **custom** field model allows to specify arbitrary analytic field functions for a single or all three vector components of the electric field.
 For this, the `field_functions` parameter configured with either one formula which is then used for the `z` component of the field vector, or with three functions representing the three components of the field vector.
-Using the `field_parameters` configuration, values for free parameters defined in the formulae can be set.
-For the parameters, units are supported and parsed.
+Using the `field_parameters` configuration, values for the free parameters defined in the formulae can be set.
+For the parameters units are supported and parsed.
 Each of the field vector components has access to its own free parameters as well as all three coordinates `x`, `y` and `z` which are defined as the position within the respective pixel.